-In contrast to the callee/caller pattern, the callee prefix has a regular alphanumeric string and can not contain any regular expression.
-TIP: If you set the caller or callee rules to refine what is routed via this peer, enter all phone numbers in full E.164 format, that is <cc><ac><ac><sn>.
-TIP: The Caller Pattern field covers the whole URI including the subscriber domain, so you can only allow certain domains over this peer by putting for example @example\.com into this field.
+If you set the caller or callee rules to refine what is routed via this peer, enter all phone numbers in full E.164 format, that is <cc><ac><sn>.

+The Caller Pattern field covers the whole URI including the subscriber domain, so you can only allow certain domains over this peer by putting for example @example \.com into this field.